Master of Laws (LL.M.) Program

 Applicants for admission to the J.S.D.
 Program must meet the same requirements as those for admission to the LL.M.
 Program, including the English Language requirement.
 In addition, applicants must have earned an LL.M. degree at Berkeley Law or another school with a comparable LL.M. program before applying to the J.S.D. program.
 The LL.M. degree may be from a US school or international.
 J.S.D. applicants must submit a dissertation proposal summary and a writing sample.

 The J.S.D.
 Program is severely restricted in size, and admission is normally limited to individuals who are engaged in or are outstanding candidates for academic work or other careers that emphasize legal scholarship.
-Applicants must demonstrate a high potential for completing a scholarly dissertation of the required quality, and admission is contingent upon the support of a suitable faculty member who agrees to serve as the student’s primary adviser.
+Applicants must demonstrate a high potential for completing a scholarly dissertation of the required quality, and admission is contingent upon the support of a suitable faculty member who agrees to serve as the student’s primary advisor.

 Application for Admission